yedivanseven/swak/README.md

   ```
   or treat it like any other python package in your dependency management.
 * If you need support for interacting with the Google Cloud Project,
-in particular Google BigQuery and Google CLoud Storage, install
+in particular Google BigQuery and Google Cloud Storage, install
 _extra_ dependencies with:
   ```shell
   pip install swak[cloud]